PROTOCOL DETAILS

 FunctionDescription

-getOrder()Get order details by ID
+getOrder()Get stored order details by ID

-getOrderId()Compute order ID from OrderData
+getOrderId()Compute an order ID from OrderData

-getFilledAmounts()Get filled amounts for an order
+getFilledAmounts()Get filled and refunded amounts for an order

-getSenderNonce()Get next nonce for gasless orders
+getSenderNonce()Get the next nonce for an address

-isDestinationSupported()Check if chain is supported
+isDestinationSupported()Check whether a chain is a supported destination

-getCancelRequestDigest()Get EIP-712 digest for gasless cancellation
+getCancelOrderDigest()Get the EIP-712 digest for a gasless cancellation

 Data Structures